-Professor Dr Kurlemann - elaborating on a specific time frame for a CBD trial

-Epidiolex®, a CBD oral solution (100 mg/mL), received US-FDA approval in 2018 and subsequently in other jurisdictions for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex in patients 1 year of age and older.
+Professor Dr Gerhard Kurlemann - elaborating on a specific time frame for a CBD trial Oral dosing often occurs with CBD in the treatment of epilepsy.
+Epidiolex[®], a CBD oral solution (100 mg/mL), received US-FDA approval in 2018 and subsequently in other jurisdictions for the treatment of seizures associated with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex in patients 1 year of age and older.